Juris-M/zotero-connectors/README.md

 # Developing

-Zotero Connectors are built with standard tools, such as browser extension APIs, but the architecture is quite complex.
+Juris-M Connectors are built with standard tools, such as browser extension APIs, but the architecture is quite complex.
 This section is a short overview of some of the complexities, to make it more accessible for newcomers.

 ## Technologies